berglh/remote-ubuntu-server-zfs-install/ubuntu-server-remote-ssh-installation.md

 It is possible to find yourself in one the following situation:

 - You have leased a dedicated server or a virtual machine in a data center.
 You do not have physical, VM console or remote console access(iDRAC/hILO/etc).
-The only options for a regular reinstallation are via web administration console with a set of pre-prepared automated installations, disk formatting via restrictive options in web forms and perhaps many releases older than you wish to use.
+The only options for a regular re-installation are via web administration console with a set of pre-prepared automated installations, disk formatting via restrictive options in web forms and perhaps many releases older than you wish to use.
 - You may wish to install [Ubuntu Server on ZFS Root File System](ubuntu-server-19.10-zfs-root.md) where the version of ZFS are not directly available in the ISOs available to you.
 - You do not trust the source ISOs and hosted custom kernels and wish to clear the system to a more trusted state.
-This won't completly disable all possible firmware based observations of your operating systems, but it should reduce the observability of your system with foreign kernels/monitoring packages.
+This won't completely disable all possible firmware based observations of your operating systems, but it should reduce the observability of your system with foreign kernels/monitoring packages.
 - You have not upgraded your Ubuntu non-LTS distribution within the support window and you wish to reinstall your remote server with the ability of keeping your configuration and data around
 - You want to do something difficult and off the beaten track for a learning experience.